Logo for Piano Play It

 Home » Piano Technique » Piano Fingering

-In this page I'll show you how to name the fingers and introduce you to the concept of placing you hands on the piano using different hand positions.
+In the coming beginner piano lesson I'll show you how to name the fingers and introduce you to the concept of placing you hands on the piano using different hand positions.
+This knowledge is going to help you learning to play the piano while understanding the terms in our beginning piano lessons.

 Fingers have numbers.
 It's easier to name them that way.